What is Hydrocephalus?

 Seeking immediate medical attention can identify a resolvable complication and enable you or your family member to avoid brain damage or even death.

 What is the Prognosis?

-Investments in research and advances in technology, as well as diagnostic and treatment protocols, are helping more and more people with hydrocephalus to lead full and active lives.
+Investments in research and advances in technology, as well as diagnostic and treatment protocols, are bringing hope to individuals with hydrocephalus, enabling them to lead full and active lives.

-However, it is a complex condition and the long-term effects of hydrocephalus can vary greatly from person to person.
-Some general problems we see across our patient population include but are not limited to:
+The long-term effects of hydrocephalus can vary greatly from person to person.
+While every individual’s experience is unique, there are some general problems we see across our patient population.
+These include, but are not limited to:

 - learning challenges

 - short-term memory issues

 Navigating the journey with hydrocephalus can be filled with challenges and uncertainties, but we want you to know that you are not alone.
 We are here to provide you with essential tools and resources, empowering you to take control of your life.
 The Hydrocephalus Association fosters a supportive community across the country, ready to stand by you and your family every step of the way.